Frequency Modulation Tutorial Includes:

 The bandwidth, sideband formation and spectrum of a frequency modulated signal are not as straightforward as they are for an amplitude modulated signal.

 Using a well know rule called Carson's Rule it is possible to provide a good estimate of the bandwidth of an FM signal.
+This estimate is sufficiently good for virtually all requirements and as a result Carson's rule is widely used.

 Frequency modulation sidebands

 The modulation of any carrier in any way produces sidebands.
 For amplitude modulated signals, the way in which these sidebands are created and their bandwidth and amplitude are quite straightforward.
-The situation for frequency modulated signals is different.
+The situation for frequency modulated signals is rather different.

+In theory the sidebands of a frequency modulated signal extent out for ever.
 Fortunately outside the main signal area itself, the level of the sidebands falls away and for practical systems filtering all but removes them without any main detriment to the signal.

-For small values of modulation index, when using narrow-band FM, NBFM, the signal consists of the carrier and the two sidebands spaced at the modulation frequency either side of the carrier.
+For small values of modulation index, when using narrow-band FM, NBFM, radio communication systems, the signal consists of the carrier and the two sidebands spaced at the modulation frequency either side of the carrier.
 The sidebands further out are minimal and can be ignored.
 On a spectrum analyzer the signal looks very much like the spectrum of an AM signal.
 The difference is that the lower sideband is out of phase by 180°.

 As the level of the modulation index is increased other sidebands at twice the modulation frequency start to appear.
 Further increases in modulation index result in the level of other sidebands increasing in level.